Brain Cancer Overview

 Sometimes people confuse brain aneurysms with brain tumors.
 Brain aneurysms are not tumors; they are areas in the brain arteries or veins that are abnormally weak and expand to form a ballooning or expansion of the vessel wall.
-They seldom produce any symptoms unless they begin to leak blood into the surrounding brain tissue.
+They seldom produce any symptoms unless they begin to leak blood into the surrounding brain tissue or if they burst.
 Aneurysms may be congenital (present at birth) or expanded or formed in brain vessels after vessel damage (for example, trauma, atherosclerosis, high blood pressure) but are not formed from cancer cells.
 Unfortunately, when aneurysms produce symptoms, they can resemble those produced by brain tumors.

 Patient Comments & Reviews

 What were the symptoms of your brain cancer?